kjosib/mistake/README.md

-# Mistake: An element-wise programming language
+# Mistake: A tensor-oriented programming language with semantic validation

-Some sizable amount of programming problems boil down to gnashing large matrices together in various ways.
-You should definitely go look at numpy or pandas first.
+Some sizable amount of programming problems boil down to gnashing tensors together in various ways.
+If you are running simple algorithms over vast amounts of data, go look at numpy or pandas or tensorflow or...

+On the other hand, if you do a lot of interrelated numeric-processing projects with fiddly requirements for the careful selection and massaging of tensor-like data on the scale of a few dozen megabytes, then perhaps this package is for you.
+(Maybe one day someone will contribute bindings for numpy so we can all grow fat, dumb, and happy.)

 I began work on this language because I think something like it is missing from the ecosystem.
 I'd like it to plug into Python because these days everything does,